Itcomp-dev/ITC002A-Typescript-Labs/LAB2 - Types, Variables and Functions.md

 ## Duck-typing (Structural typing)

+Next, let's see how we can take advantage of the duck-typing when creating objects:

 1. Create a new variable `me`  (use `let`, `var` or `const` keyword)
 2. The variable `me` should contain the two properties: `id`,  `firstName` and `lastName`